Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Results and Discussion

-To show significance of module in our model we did Extensive ablation study.
-Ablation study is divided into three parts: (1) Effect of Head Branches; (2) Effect of Dilation and Kernel Size; (3) Effect of Augmentations.
+To show the significance of each module in our model, we perform an extensive ablation study.
+The ablation study is divided into four parts: (1) the effect of head Branches; (2) the effect of TCN Position (3) the effect of dilation and kernel Size; (4) the effect of augmentations.

-\subsection{Effect of Head Branches}
+\subsubsection{Effect of Head Branches}

-To understand how much TCN and MLP branch contributing to performance of our model we train our model by \textbf{Case(1):} Removing MLP head branches from both online and target network: In this case compared to main results we saw around 1\% decrease in accuracy on HAR data, ~2\% on SleepEDF data, ~1.5\% on Epilepsy data and ~2\% on ECG MEDHEALTH; \textbf{Case(2):} Removing TCN head branches from both online and target network: In this case compared to main results Accuracy for model on HAR dataset drops by ~1.5\%, On SleepEDF dataset for ~3\%, On Epilepsy dataset for ~4\%, on ECG MEDH for ~2\%.
-Note that in this case the proposed model becomes equivalent to BYOl~\cite{byol} which does not have TCN heads.
-All results are shown in Table 2 and 3.
+To understand how much TCN and MLP branch is contributing to the performance of our model, we train our model by \textbf{Case(1):} Removing MLP head branches from both online and target network, \textbf{Case(2):} Removing TCN head branches from both online and target network.
+In both cases, we observe lower accuracy compared to our main results across all the datasets.
+Note that in case(2), the proposed model becomes equivalent to BYOl~\cite{byol}, which does not have TCN heads.
+All results are shown in Table~\ref{tab:table2} and~\ref{tab:table3}.
+HAR, IMU sensor, and ECG MEDH dataset are sampled at 50Hz sampling frequency and are dominated by low-frequency components.
+On the other hand, SleepEDF and Epilepsy datasets are sampled at 100Hz and 173.5Hz, respectively.
+These contain an adequate amount of high-frequency components.
+As can be seen in Table~\ref{tab:table2} and~\ref{tab:table3}, a combination of TCN and MLP provides improvement over TCN or MLP alone for these datasets.
+Overall this shows that the backbone is efficiently capturing global features, and TCN then hierarchically captures features at various levels in the global feature space.
+Combining both modules further boosts the performance to outperform the current state-of-the-art method TS-TCC.